-Bounce rate represents the percentage of visitors who enter a site and then leave after visiting only one page.
+Bounce rate is a critical engagement metric that measures the percentage of visitors who leave a website after only viewing one page

 What is bounce rate?

 Bounce Rate represents the percentage of visitors who enter a site, take no action, and leave after visiting only one page.
 This metric counts all visitors who leave your website from the same page they entered without taking an action like: clicking a link, filling out a form, making a purchase, or simply visiting another page.